tfitzpatrick0/CV-FaceRecognition/Final_Delivery/README.md

-# CV3 Nick Newton, Tim Fitzpatrick
+# CVFinal Nick Newton, Tim Fitzpatrick

 # About The Project